learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 dispatch({ type: 'beef' })
 ```

-The `switch` will return whatever state was passed into the `changeState`
+The `switch` will return whatever state was passed into the `changeState()`
 function.
-Then `render` will be called and that updated state will get applied
+Then `render()` will be called and that updated state will get applied
 to the the DOM.

 ## Dispatch an Initial Action to Set up our Initial State

-Now that we've seen a simple fix for setting up the view, let's see if there's a
+Now that we've seen a simple fix for setting up the initial render of HTML, let's
-simple fix for setting up our state.
-Notice that currently we set the initial
+see if there's a simple fix for setting up our state.
+Notice that currently we set
-value of the state at the very first line of our JavaScript with the following:
+the initial value of the state at the very first line of our JavaScript with the
+following:

 ```js
 let state = { count: 0 };
 ```

-The problem with this is that we like to look to our reducer to see how to
+The problem here is that we would prefer to look to our reducer to see how to
 manage the state.
 After all, our reducer returns the new state every time we
 dispatch a new action.
-Perhaps our reducer can also return our initial state.
+Perhaps our reducer can also return our initial state?

 Let's begin by simply declaring our state, but not assigning it to equal
 anything.
-So we accordingly change the first line of our JavaScript.
+So, we accordingly change the first line of our JavaScript:

 ```javascript
 let state;
 ```

 ```javascript
 function changeState(state, action) {